ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 Make sure your mobile device meets the following requirements before installing spotify:

-- For Android  : Version 6.0 and above
+- For Android: Version 6.0 and above
-- For Iphone   : Version 13 or above
+- For Iphone: Version 13 or above
-- Free Storage : Atleast 250 MB
+- Free Storage: Atleast 250 MB

 ## Installing the App